 Q2.4: How can I syntactically parse my texts?

-You can syntactically parse Croatian texts in multiple ways:
+You can syntactically parse Croatian texts, following the Universal Dependencies formalism, in multiple ways:

-- by using the UDPipe tool which has off-the-shelf models for many languages, Croatian included (Universal Dependencies formalism)
+- by using the UDPipe tool, which has off-the-shelf models for many languages, Croatian included

 3. Datasets to train Croatian annotation tools

-Q3.1: Where can I get word embeddings for Croatian?
+Q3.1: Where can I get word embeddings or pre-trained language models for Croatian?

-The embeddings trained on the largest collection of Croatian textual data (hrWaC, Riznica, 24sata newspaper texts and comments etc.) is the CLARIN.SI-embed.hr embedding collection.
+- The embeddings trained on the largest collection of Croatian textual data (hrWaC, Riznica, 24sata newspaper texts and comments, MaCoCu-hr, etc.) is the CLARIN.SI-embed.hr embedding collection.

-If you want to train your own embeddings, the largest freely available collection of Croatian texts is the hrWaC corpus.
+- If you want to train your own embeddings, the largest freely available collection of Croatian texts is the BERTić-data text collection.

 Q3.2: What data is available for training a text normaliser for Croatian?